Anne Chambers (author)

 Anne Chambers is an Irish biographer, novelist, and screenplay writer who lives and works in Dublin, and is best known for her biography of the 16th-century Irish Pirate Queen, Grace O'Malley.

 Early life and education

 Chambers grew up in Castlebar, Ireland.

-Chambers has a masters degree in History from the Convent of Mercy Castlebar.
+She has a master's degree in history from University College Cork.

 Chambers initially worked as an executive at Central Bank, but left the job to pursue writing.

+Writing career

+Chambers published a biography of Grace O'Malley (Gráinne Ní Mháille) in 1979.
+She has subsequently written several adaptations of this biography, including a play, a biopic, and a screenplay for a six part mini-series, which as of November 2022 was in development with Kristen Sheridan.